Key In GOP Health Care Overhaul: Massive Changes To Medicaid

 Medicaid provides assistance to some 74 million low-income Americans, through a combination of federal and state funds.

-Everything from maternity coverage, to pediatric care, to care for people with disabilities, to senior nursing home care is covered.
+Everything from maternity coverage to pediatric care to care for people with disabilities and senior nursing home care is covered.
 According to the Kaiser Family Foundation, nearly half of all births are paid for through the program, and the vast majority of nursing home stays.
 Almost two-thirds of all spending is for the elderly and people with disabilities, the foundation finds.
 The federal and state cost of Medicaid was a total $532 billion in fiscal year 2015.

 Under the Affordable Care Act, 31 states and the District of Columbia chose to accept expanded coverage, which allowed people earning up to 138 percent of the poverty level to enroll in the program.
 Some 11 million people did.
 Under the GOP replacement, that expansion would be phased out, although those now in the program would not lose their coverage.